hallpaz/MLforNewMedia/docs/Tools for AI Graphics.md

 # TOOLs and Datasets

-We need tools

-To make science.. build on top of others people work.
-This way, "each researcher puts a step on the stair"$^*$ so we can collectivelly progress to higher grounds.
+To make science today, we usually need to build on top of others people work.
+This way, "each researcher puts a step on the stair" $^*$ so we can collectivelly progress to higher grounds.Besides the code that researchers usually publish on Github, there are some platforms built to help solving frequent problems on dealing with 3D data.
+For example:

-those foundations we already know
+* PyTorch3D
+* TensorFlow 3D
+* TensorFlow graphics
+* Kaolin
+* Unity Barracuda

+We chose PyTorch3D for our experiments as it is a platform with very active development.
+We had already tested it almost one year ago and we think the evolution presented by the framework in the last few months makes it a promising option.

 $^*$ *An usual comparison made by my advisor, professor Luiz Velho.
-The full statement makes a joke with the music Stairway to Heaven of Led Zeppelin.
+The full statement makes a joke with the music Stairway to Heaven of Led Zeppelin.*

-Besides the code that researchers usually publish on Github, there are some platforms built to help solving frequent problems on dealing with 3D data.
-We'll talk more about PyTorch3D.

 ## PyTorch3D